KyloIO/kylo-docs/KyloSetupWizardDeploymentGuide.rst

     -  Java 8 (If the system Java is 7 or below)

-    -  NiFi and the Think Big dependencies
+    -  NiFi and the Kylo dependencies

     The Elasticsearch, NiFi, and ActiveMQ services start when the wizard is finished.